 Running an online business like Minimalist Journeys requires (of course) several devices and applications – we list those in our resources for small (remote) businesses.

-The below technology list covers only non-business items – items a normal traveller may take with them on a long trip.
+The technology list below covers non-business itemsโitems an everyday traveller may take with them on a long trip.
 All our technology and electronics are best of breed for the purpose we use them for.
-Also worth noting: The Nitecore battery pack and OneAdaptr OneWorld135 travel adapter/charger are shared between the two of us, but I include them here for completeness’ sake.
+Also worth noting: The Nitecore battery pack and OneAdaptr OneWorld135 travel adapter/charger are shared, but I include them here for completeness.

 Toiletries

-Toiletries are quite personal, so I won’t list every single item I travel with here.
+Toiletries are pretty personal, so I won’t list every item I travel with here.
 However, what we do make sure is that we

 - use zero waste products wherever possible.

-I keep my toiletries in a large Sea To Summit Travelling Light Hanging Toiletry Bag.
-I bought mine in 2012, and it’s still going strong, thanks to its 30D Cordura® ripstop nylon fabric.
+I keep my toiletries in a large Sea To Summit Travelling Light-Hanging Toiletry Bag.
+I bought mine in 2012, and it’s still going strong, thanks to its 30D Corduraยฎ ripstop nylon fabric.
 Paul uses the same toiletry bag but in the small size.
-I wouldn’t be able to fit all my stuff into the small version, but for the few things a man needs, the small one works well.
+I wouldn’t be able to fit all my stuff into the miniature version, but the small one works well for the few things a man needs.

 Accessories